Operation Impact 2021

-Operation Impact is a public awareness campaign set to take place over the Thanksgiving weekend, from October 9th - 12th, 2020.
-This year's theme is Safety Doesn't Happen By Accident which emphasizes the role each of us has to play to support traffic safety on the streets and highways in our community.
-The campaign will once again focus on education and enforcement of impaired driving due to alcohol, drugs and fatigue, aggressive driving, distracted driving and the use of seat belts and child car seats.
+Operation Impact is a public awareness campaign set to take place over the Thanksgiving weekend.
+This campaign focuses on education and enforcement of impaired driving due to alcohol, drugs and fatigue, aggressive driving, distracted driving and the use of seat belts and child car seats.
 These are the main causes of death and injury on Canadian roadways.

-A toolkit has been produced for all policing partners across the country to help promote events being planned in their respective region, to respond to inquiries, and to generate media and public interest.
+A toolkit is produced for all policing partners across the country to help promote events being planned in their respective region, to respond to inquiries, and to generate media and public interest.

 Social Media Content

-- Social media shareables adapted to the specifications for Facebook, Twitter and Instagram have been created for use on your social media accounts or on your website to promote the campaign.
+- Social media shareables adapted to the specifications for Facebook, Twitter and Instagram are created for use on your social media accounts or on your website to promote the campaign.

 Media Relations Content

-- The media advisory template is to be used to invite journalists to attend an event you are planning.
+- A media advisory template is created to be personalized by police services to invite journalists to attend an event being planned.

-- The news release is to be used to provide the media with an explanation of Operation Impact and the importance of this campaign in your community.
+- A news release template is created to be personalized by police services to provide the media with an explanation of Operation Impact and the importance of this campaign their respective community.

-- The Facts and Stats Sheet is to be used to complement the advisory and news release and to support your communication efforts with the general public and the media.
+- A National Facts and Stats Sheet is created to complement the advisory and news release and to support communication efforts with the general public and the media.
 This document provides national facts and statistics about the most significant traffic safety issues: alcohol-impaired driving, drug-impaired driving, fatigue-impaired driving, aggressive driving, distracted driving as well as the use of seat belts and child car seats.
-We suggest that you produce a fact sheet with local statistics to emphasize the importance of road safety in your specific community, region or province.
+Police services are invited to produce a fact sheet with local statistics to emphasize the importance of road safety in their specific community, region or province.